-The company undertakes appropriate external checks before any new director or senior executive is appointed, and a written agreement is in place between Data#3 and each director and senior executive setting out the terms of their appointment.
+The company undertakes appropriate external checks before any new director, executive or other employee is appointed, and a written agreement is in place between Data3 and each individual setting out the terms of their appointment.

 The performance of the MD/CEO is formally assessed half-yearly by the chairman, based on a combination of financial and non-financial goals.
-Each non-executive director contributes to the MD/CEO performance assessment.
+Each non-executive director has the opportunity to contribute to the MD/CEO performance assessment.
 The MD/CEO is responsible for evaluating the performance of members of the senior leadership team.
 Formal evaluations of the MD/CEO and senior executives were undertaken during the year in accordance with this process.

 The board and its committees have also established a structured self-assessment process to regularly review and evaluate the performance of the board as a whole, its committees, and the board's interaction with management.
 This is an internal performance evaluation that uses a detailed assessment questionnaire.
-The most recent performance evaluation was completed in November 2020.
+The most recent performance evaluation was completed in November 2020, with the next scheduled for completion by December 2022.